ktechhydle/DOT39/README.md

 1. Press the "Create Alignment" button
 2. Edit and define your alignment points in a table editor
-3. Constrain the alignment with curves
+3. Auto generate alignment curves based on defined standards

 In DOT39, four different dialogs and windows to create a alignment don't exist.
 Its entirely done all in one _unified_ dialog.